Andrew1031/JimmyJazzShoeBot/README.md

 Step by step instructions :

+1. Download repository and unzip file
+2. Go to directory that the project is in using the terminal
+3. Type python addToCart.py to run the program
+4. User inputs email address
+5. User inputs password
-User inputs URL of the desired shoe
+6. User inputs desired shoe id
-User inputs desired shoe size
+7. user inputs shoe size
-User is taken to the cart page where the shoe is already in the cart
+8. User is taken to the cart page where the shoe is already in the cart